kkkarthik6/nlpipe/README.md

 4. Actionables:
    1. GMM Models
    2. GradientBoost Models
-   3. Umap interactive plots.
+   3. Umap interactive plots
+5. Summarization.
+   1.Page Ranking

- I have also integrated a pipeline from the above nodes to classify steam reviews.
-We also have a very powerful tool which allows us to see how each nodes are connected as follows
+An example pipeline was integrated using the library to classify steam reviews.
+We can leverage a very powerful tool which allows us to see how each nodes are connected by using kedro-viz

   ![Kedro_pipeline](/kedro-pipeline-2.svg)